jphmrst/PLC/src/plc/fp/Maps.lagda.md

 ---

-*This page is derived from Pierce et al., for more information see the [sources and authorship]({{ site.baseurl }}/Sources/) page.*
+*This page is derived from Pierce et al.  For more information see the [sources and authorship]({{ site.baseurl }}/Sources/) page.*